lavinjj/angularjs-localizationservice/ReadMe.md

 ## Sample App

 I've created a sample app that uses the Resource Localization Service to provide the text for the entire application.
-I registered both 'localization.service' and 'localization.filters' in my app's dependency list and I then use ng-bind="'_HomeTitle_' | i18n" to insert the text into the page at run time.
+I registered 'localization' in my app's dependency list and I then use ng-bind="'_HomeTitle_' | i18n" to insert the text into the page at run time.

 Enjoy!